Cnasboll/HLF25-2/v04/README.md

 =============
 ```

-As the new hero only exists locally and is created in `locked` mode, the reconciliation job will not consider it for deletion:
+As the new hero only exists locally but is created in `locked` state, the reconciliation job will not consider it for deletion:

 ```